jneimantokbox/annotation-widget/README.md

 * **[Image files](https://github.com/opentok/annotation-widget/tree/js/web/image)**: used for the toolbar icons.

-* **[index.html](https://github.com/opentok/annotation-widget/blob/js/web/index.html)**: this quickstart provides you with a fully functioning web page so you can immediately begin making calls against OpenTok.js.
+* **[index.html](https://github.com/opentok/annotation-widget/blob/js/web/index.html)**: this quick start provides you with a fully functioning web page so you can immediately begin making calls against OpenTok.js.
 You can refer to this example to see how to implement the toolbar on your own page.
 The steps to create this web page are described below in [Using the Widget](#using-the-widget).

 As a beta, this code is subject to change.
 You can email feedback to collaboration-tools-beta-program@tokbox.com.